 Last-minute DIY gift ideas that children can make

-This is our first Christmas with our son, and I am so excited to have him involved in gift making and giving!
-We want him to look to Christ always, and that can be hard for kids when Christmas is focused completely on receiving presents.
-Here are some ideas of gifts that he can help make and learn more about generosity in the process.
+I love involving my kids in gift making and giving!
+I want them to look to Christ always, and that can be hard for kids when Christmas is focused completely on receiving presents.
+Here are some ideas of gifts that children can help make and learn more about generosity in the process.

 Jesse Tree Ornaments